Fishing in Placencia, Belize: A local fly fishing guide's perspective

 How long are the charters, and should I do a full-day or half-day?

-Do you want to book a fly fishing charter in Placencia?
+Do you want to book a fly fishing charter?

 Get in touch via mail at [email protected], or through WhatsApp at (501) 661-5709 to check available dates.